The Data Compliance Laws You Need to Know About

 Make it Easy to Unsubscribe

 All of your emails should have a link at the bottom for your customers to unsubscribe.
-If you’re using a mail platform like MailChimp or Active Campaign, they add this in for you.
+If you’re using a mail platform like MailChimp or Active Campaign, they will add this for you.

 Double-Check

-Service providers can be a useful resource for identifying how your marketing can be compliant, but it’s up to you to ensure that your messages meet any legal guidelines.
-For example, even if you’ve set your MailChimp to share your address and unsubscribe info, you need to verify this yourself.
+Service providers can be useful for identifying how your marketing can be compliant, but it’s up to you to ensure that your messages meet any legal guidelines.
+For example, even if you’ve set your MailChimp to share your address and unsubscribe info, you must verify this yourself.
 Ultimately, you’ll be held responsible if it’s missing, not the service provider.

 Set Up a Google Alert